scotsun/cwgan-medmnist/README.md

 		4, 8, 32
 	* latent p(z) clipping (images may look good, but what about fid?)

-## A more efficient way to calculate FID
+## A more efficient way to calculate a 'proxy' of FID
+*Note: this fast algorithm overestimate the FID calculated using a large fake image set.
+Thus, the two scores are not comparable.
+However, it can be compared with itself over training.*

 Given the formula of FID

 $$